 (2) The maximum amount of a person’s civil monetary liability under subregulation (1)(a) is worked out by deducting from $20 million the aggregate of the amounts already paid by the person in the discharge of the person’s civil monetary liabilities to persons suffering losses as a result of acts or omissions occurring during the financial year in which the relevant act or omission occurred.

-[Regulation 49 inserted in Gazette 28 Jun 2013 p.
-2959; amended in Gazette 13 Nov 2015 p.
+[Regulation 49 inserted: Gazette 28 Jun 2013 p.
+2959; amended: Gazette 13 Nov 2015 p.
 4641.]

 50. Continuing offences: daily penalties